 Dr. Darrel W. Ray is author of three books, two on organizational psychology.
 He has been a psychologist for over 30 years.
 After practicing counseling and clinical psychology for 10 years, his focus shifted to organizational psychology and consulting.
-A longtime student of religion, his latest book is The God Virus: How Religion Infects Our Lives and Culture.
+A longtime student of religion, his latest book is out now called The God Virus: How Religion Infects Our Lives and Culture.

 In this conversation with D.J.
 Grothe, Darrel Ray talks about religion being like a virus, elaborating on Richard Dawkins’ concept of the meme.
 He explains why the metaphor of God belief being like a virus of the mind is so useful.
 He details how religion is communicable, and propagated through vectors, just like biological pathogens, and why the rational “immune system” of children makes them more susceptible to the contagion.
 He explores why some people are immune to the God virus, and how to inoculate children from it, such as through exposure to many strains of the virus early in life.
 He describes the role that guilt over sex has in the success of the God virus.
 He discusses whether there is a skepticism virus, and why he feels atheism is a poor organizing principle, but why humanism is not.
 And he talks about the New Atheist agenda, and the best ways to engage in “public health measures” to protect people from the God virus.